MIRUDHULA-DHANARAJ/Word-count/README.md

 ### Step 4:
-Save the python program using .py extention.
+Save the python program using .py extention .
 ### Step 5:
 Run the python program in terminal to get the output.